10 Best Emily Blunt Movies You Must See

 9. The Young Victoria (2009)

 The distinguishing factor of the list is the fact that every movie belongs to a different genre.
-Blunt’s versatility in adapting from roles to roles is uniquely highlighted with this eclectic mix of amazing cinema.
+Blunt’s versatility in adapting from role to role is uniquely highlighted by this eclectic mix of amazing cinema.
 The film portrays the early childhood, teen and the following turbulent years of a young princess who came to be known as Queen Victoria.
 It also follows her enduring romance with Prince Albert and the repercussions of their unison.
-Period-dramas can get taxing because of their languid and almost glacial pace.
-‘The Young Victoria’ somewhat overcomes the stigma by crafting a decent drama that epitomises love, and the extent which people go to find it.
+Period dramas can get taxing because of their languid and almost glacial pace.
+‘The Young Victoria’ somewhat overcomes the stigma by crafting a decent drama that epitomizes love and the extent to which people go to find it.

 8. Salmon Fishing in the Yemen (2011)